irSilviana/ea-johndeerepayment/README.md

 - **Custom Payment Gateway**: Adds a new payment gateway that can be enabled from the WooCommerce settings.

+- **Provides three modes of payment methods**:

+  - **Preselected Users**: Only users who are preselected will be able to use the John Deere payment method.
+  - **Enabled Users**: All users who have the John Deere account enabled will be able to use the John Deere payment method.
+  - **All Users**: All users will be able to use the John Deere payment method.

 - **Account Details Input**: Allows customers to enter their John Deere account number and other details during checkout.

+- **Customization**:

-- **Customization**: The admin can customize the default order status, and change the default labels, instructions, and descriptions.
+  - The admin can customize the default order status, and change the default labels, instructions, and descriptions.
+  - Allows the admin to set a custom email to get notification for John Deere payments request.
+  - Validates the admin email before saving it.

 - **Validation**: Validates the account number input during checkout, registration and edit user account detail